KarlaSmuk/KarlaSmuk/README.md

 ### 👩‍💻&nbsp;About Me :

-A Software Engineer interested in Web Development and Design.
+A Software Engineer interested in Web Development and Databases.

 - 👀 I'm student at FER, Zagreb.
 - 📫 How to reach me: karla.smuk@gmail.com